 These rules and techniques are the bridges over which ideas must be communicated from one generation to the next.

-Thus, the mission of Charter Day School through The Roger Bacon Academy is, for the next generation,
+Thus, the mission of Classical Charter Schools of Leland through The Roger Bacon Academy is, for the next generation,

 • to teach the rules and techniques for effective expression and communication in the arts and sciences,

 • to communicate, by these arts and sciences, our understandings of the universe and our role in it, and